aphroditemoon/hashing-collision/README.md

 <div align="center">

-# 🧩 Hashing Collision in C
+# Hashing Collision in C

-### A clean and beginner-friendly C program for exploring hash functions and collision handling techniques.
+### A C program for exploring hash functions and collision handling techniques.

 <br>